LIVE VIDEO DISPLAY

 The pointer on the alert meter indicates the level necessary to trigger the alarm.
 If the alarm is enabled and the alert meter passes the alert threshold, the alarm will sound.
 The alert threshold is specified as the number of seconds of continuous motion with the motion meter above the motion threshold required to sound the alarm.

-Above the motion and alert meters is the alarm status indicator.
+Above the motion and alert meters is the alarm status indicator

 The alarm is disabled under settings.
 The motion and alert meters will still operate but no alarm will sound.
 To enable the alarm change the "Alarm Enable" switch in setup.

 Motion has stopped and the alarm is still disabled.
-If motion remains stopped for the two minute countdown the alarm status will switch to being enabled and and green.
+If motion remains stopped for the two minute countdown the alarm status will switch to being on and and green.
 If motion resumes during the countdown, the status will switch back to waiting for no motion and the countdown timer will be reset.

 When an alarm is triggered, it sounds continuously until you touch the Mute Alarm button.
 Touch the button to turn off the alarm and switch back to the Live Video Display.